tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - Operates as an independent key-value store
 - Has its own dedicated memtable and set of SSTables
 - Can be configured with different parameters for flush thresholds, compression settings, etc.
-- Uses reader-writer locks to allow concurrent reads while ensuring single-writer access during commits
+- Uses mutexes for flush and compaction coordination while skip list operations remain lock-free

 This design allows for domain-specific optimization and isolation between different types of data stored in the same TidesDB instance.